 Will the Epidemic of Prescription Drug Abuse Come to an End?

 Will this unfortunate epidemic ever come to an end?
-Hopefully, but the work to get to that point will not be easy.
-Education is important so that from a young age, people already receive the information and warnings about prescription medication abuse and addiction.
+Hopefully, the work to get to that point will not be easy.
+Education is important so that from a young age, people already receive information and warnings about prescription medication abuse and addiction.
 Help from government sources could have a positive impact, as far as changing legislature to make prescription drug abuse more difficult, the drugs more difficult to acquire and harsher punishments for breakers of the law who have been abusing these drugs (such as in driving under the influence cases).